Zslez/Mozaiku/README.md

 4. **GENERATE NEW IMAGE STRUCTURE**

-> it opens the input image and resize it according to the `image_max_size` value, then it loops through each pixel and gets the closest color to the pixel color, among those saved in the dict from `step 4`, and save those color in a list
+> it opens the input image and resizes it according to the `image_max_size` value, then it loops through each pixel and gets the closest color to the pixel color, among those saved in the dict from `step 4`, and save those color in a list

 5. **CREATE MOSAIC**